Use this time and date calculator to quickly calculate the days between two dates.

 You may find the date calculator useful if you want to check:

-how many days are left until a longed awaited day - wedding, vacation, the birthday of your pet iguana, etc.
+How many days are left until a longed awaited day - wedding, vacation, the birthday of your, etc.

 The short history of conventional time

-In prehistoric times, long before such ingenious inventions as a date to date calculator, most peoples around the world would orient their time around the lunar phases and the changes of the seasons.
-The word calendar derives from the Latin calendae, which meant the first day of the Roman month, marked by a new moon in the sky.
+In prehistoric times, long before such ingenious inventions as a date to date calculator, most peoples around the world would orient their time around the lunar phases and the changes of the seasons. , which meant the first day of the Roman month, marked by a new moon in the sky.
 Calare meant "to announce", or "to call out."
-The priests observed the new moons from the Capitoline hill, and when they saw it they would announce the number of days until the next month.
+The priests observed the new moons from the Capitoline hill, and when they saw it, they would announce the number of days until the next month.
 On that day, the debts noted in an accounting book called the kalendaria had to be paid off.

 The mathematicians reported back that by being off by a little over 11 minutes, the calendar had three unneeded year days every 400 years.
-To right this wrong, the mathematicians added in a clause that if the year was a multiple of 100, the leap day would be skipped, unless of course the year was also a multiple of 400, in which case the leap day would be kept.
+To right this wrong, the mathematicians added in a clause that if the year were a multiple of 100, the leap day would be skipped unless, of course, the year was also a multiple of 400, in which case the leap day would be kept.
 This would mean that the calendar would only be out of date after 3216 years.
 The Pope issued a Papal Bull, and Catholic Europe adopted the calendar by the end of 1582.

 Protestant countries initially objected to adopting the calendar.
 Great Britain and its colonies wouldn't use it until 1752, and the last country in Europe was Greece, which followed the changes in 1923.